Tim-Abwao/eda-report/README.md

                         Exploratory Data Analysis Report) -c COLOR, --color COLOR
-                        The color to apply to graphs (default: cyan) -T TARGET, --target TARGET
-                        The target variable (dependent feature), used to group plotted values.
+                        The color to apply to graphs (default: cyan) -g GROUPBY, -T GROUPBY, --groupby GROUPBY, --target GROUPBY The variable to use for grouping plotted values.
 An integer value is treated as a column index, whereas a string is treated as a column label.
 ```

 </details>